 A fleet of 100 small drones lifts off and murmurates like a flock of electronic starlings over a nighttime festival crowd of 100,000 gathered on the banks of the Danube.
 The stage is Linz, Austria, home to the annual Ars Electronica Festival, the world’s largest festival celebrating the intersection of art, science, and technology.

 Each quadcopter carries a colored LED light.
-For 10 minutes, the swarm performs a complex aerial dance, forming 3D wireframe pictures of abstract shapes, moving images, and even words in constantly shifting colors.
+For 10 minutes, the drone swarm performs a complex aerial dance, forming 3D wireframe pictures of abstract shapes, moving images, and even words in constantly shifting colors.
 Then the quads make their exit, settling back on the launch ground in quiet unison.

 This drone performance echoes the natural phenomena known as swarm intelligence—the ways insects like bees, fireflies, and ants function as a collective—an emerging focus in artificial intelligence (AI) research.
 In the Ars Electronica project, each drone represents a point of light—a pixel.
 But these are SPAXELS, pixels in 3D space.